-There are a wide range of factors that can affect the performance of your bond funds, but the impact of the changing value of the U.S. dollar is underappreciated and frequently misunderstood.
+A wide range of factors influence the performance of your bond funds, but the impact of the changing value of the U.S. dollar is underappreciated and frequently misunderstood.

 When a fund manager buys a foreign security, he or she will typically buy it in the “local market,” or the market where the security is actually issued.
 That means the manager must buy the security in the local currency, which requires the exchange of U.S. dollars into that currency.